stevengonsalvez/promptregistry-mcp/README.md

 # Prompt Registry: Your Personal Prompt Registry Server 🏰✍️

-**MCP Prompt Squire** is a lightweight, file-based [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server designed for developers.
+**MCP Prompt Registry** is a lightweight, file-based [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) prompt server designed for developers.
 It runs via `stdio`, making it perfect for local development and integration with CLIs or desktop AI assistants that support MCP.
 It allows you to manage your prompts in a single directory, keeping your workflow simple and portable.

 ## ✨ Features